-ı.
-By 5pm on the Friday prior to the first class meeting 100% II.
+I. By 5pm on the Friday prior to the first class meeting 100% II.
 By 5pm on the Friday of the first week of classes 75% III.
 By 5pm on the Friday of the second week of classes 50% IV.
 By 5pm on the Friday of the third week of classes 25% ٧.
 Thereafter 0%

-10.5.2.
+- 10.5.2.
 Unauthorized absence in any course will not relieve the student of the financial obligation and no refund will be due.
-Students who suspend their studies or are suspended by the College remain liable to pay any fees due up to the point of suspension.
+Students who suspend their studies or are suspended by the College remain liable to pay any fees due up to the point of suspension. - 10.5.3.
+In all instances (including exceptional circumstances) where a student is due to be refunded these must first be reviewed and authorized by the Provost of the College who should then provide the information to Director of Finance who will approve for payment.